evanmy/sae/README.md

 Finally, `--compute_dice` allows you to track the dice score of your prediction agaisnt the ground truth label.
 This is *not* used for training or model selection, but it can help you debug your code during training.

+### Evaluation
+Run `python test.py 0`.
+It will return a dictionary which can be loaded using `torch.load(result.pth.tar')['stat']`.
+It has 13 columns.
+The 12 first column contain the dice loss (1-dice) of 12 region of interest (rois).
+Namely: pallidum, amygdala, caudate, cerebral cortex, hippocampus, thalamus, putamen, cerebral wm, cerebellum cortex, lateral ventricle, cerebellum wm and brain-stem.
+The last column is the average of the rois.

 ## References
 [1] Bruce Fischl.
 Freesurfer.
 Neuroimage, 62(2):774–781, 2012